JGBs firm, tracking Treasuries as Boehner drops 'cliff' plan

 Shinzo Abe, the country’s next leader after his Liberal Democratic Party’s landslide in Sunday’s elections, has called on the bank to boost efforts to take more aggressive steps to beat deflation.

-The yield curve flattened as the superlong sector outperformed as Japanese life insurers bought in that zone, market participants said.
+The superlong sector outperformed as Japanese life insurers bought in that zone, market participants said.

 “Life insurance companies had to buy anyway, and they’re buying on top of the ‘cliff’ story.
 They were waiting for a time to do it,” Bank of America Merrill Lynch’s Fujita said.